URL-Decode

 • JSON Schema provides complete structural validation, useful for automated testing and validating client-submitted data.

-How to verify the JSON structure through JSON Validator?
+How can the JSON structure be verified through the JSON Validator?

-A JSON Validator confirms that your JSON structure is according to the standards provided by JavaScript-oriented notation.
-The JSON format becomes quite popular over time.
-And it becomes a preferred way for data transmission.
-Especially when you are dealing with a complex data structure, it is preferred that you must check whether your data is valid and it is providing you the desired result or not.
+A JSON Validator confirms that your JSON structure meets the standards provided by JavaScript-oriented notation.
+The JSON format has become quite popular over time and is a preferred method of data transmission.
+Especially when dealing with a complex data structure, it is preferred that you check whether your data is valid and whether it is providing the desired result.

 Douglas Crockford developed the JSON format.
 It is based on the JavaScript language.
 The JSON contains elements that are similar to JavaScript.